Stackable Shipping: How to choose an Add-on shipping profile

 Flat fee applies to each selected add-on

-• You have don't know your item's weights and dimensions
+• You don’t know item weights/dimensions

 Quantity-Based Shipping Profile